vectara/py-vectara-agentic/docs/usage.md

 The `Agent` class defines a few helpful methods to help you understand the internals of your application.

-1. The `report()` method prints out the agent object's type (REACT, FUNCTION_CALLING, or LLMCOMPILER), the tools, and the LLMs used for the main agent and tool calling.
+1. The `report()` method prints out the agent object's type (FUNCTION_CALLING, REACT, LLMCOMPILER, or LATS), the tools, and the LLMs used for the main agent and tool calling.
 2. The agent provides access to session information including conversation history and tool usage patterns.